justinyjt/tp/docs/UserGuide.md

 * Extraneous parameters for commands that do not take in parameters (such as `help`, `list`, `exit`) will be ignored.<br>
   e.g. if the command specifies `help 123`, it will be interpreted as `help`.

+*Note: a parameter is the user input that is given to a command.
 </div>

 ### Viewing help : `help`